jagirhussain/ng-books-pwa/README.md

 # NgBooks

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0-beta.0 for a talk at [Recurship](https://www.recurship.com)
+The project was created for a talk at [Recurship](https://www.recurship.com) using [Angular CLI](https://github.com/angular/angular-cli).
+Links to slides and demo can be found below.

 <p align="center"><img src="https://media.giphy.com/media/3oeHLCCNZGubJ6nE2s/giphy.gif"></p>